deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Fiin flicked an ear, looking pleased.
 “I thought you’d approve.
 How quickly can you muster?”

-“Two days.”
+“Two days.

-“Aright.
 I’m thinkin’ I should leave this ‘ta Matso.
 And…uh, I have a request, My Champion.”

 Fiin caught the sudden change in tone immediately.
 He cocked his head, “Name it.”